sighupio/fury-getting-started/fury-on-minikube/README.md

 - No Auth on the ingresses
 - Disabled some logging extensions due to minikube incompatibilities
 - Disabled master certificate-exporter, due to minikube incompatibilities

+> ℹ️ Usually, when using the dual ingress controller, the `internal.<ingress domain>` baseDomain is specified.
+For this occurence, since there is just a single nginx ingress (for the purposes of this guide), only the ingress base domain is configured.
+Both, single or dual ingress configuration, are valid.
+Feel free to modify the furyctl.yaml file accordingly your needs.
+For more information see [Ingress NGINX Dual](https://docs.kubernetesfury.com/docs/components/modules/ingress/dual-nginx) and [Ingress NGINX Single](https://docs.kubernetesfury.com/docs/components/modules/ingress/nginx) documentation pages.

 Execute the installation with furyctl: